haidermumtaz/R-Data-Analysis-Project/README.md

 ## Future Work

 1. **Advanced Time Series Analysis:**
+   - Consider log transformation for temperature data to stabilize variance and improve model fit.
    - Implement more sophisticated models such as ETS, ARIMA, and Bayesian Structural Time Series (BSTS) for improved forecasting accuracy.

 ## Acknowledgments